HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 <br>
 <blockquote>
-  "This was not a coincidence, because nothing is ever a coincidence."<br>
+  "None of this was a coincidence because nothing was ever a coincidence."<br>
   <span style="color:grey">
   --- UNSONG
   <cite><a href="https://unsongbook.com/chapter-1-dark-satanic-mills/">Chapter 1</a></cite>